Vouivria

 Vouivria is a genus of herbivorous sauropod dinosaur, belonging to the Brachiosauridae, that lived in the area of present France during the Late Jurassic.
-The type species is Vouivria damparisensis.
+The type and only known species is Vouivria damparisensis.
+It is based on a specimen once commonly referred to as the "French Bothriospondylus" in the scientific literature, as the specimen was once identified as Bothriospondylus madagascariensis, a species known from the Middle Jurassic of Madagascar.

 History

 In 1926, the Solvay company began to exploit a chalkstone quarry at Belvoye, near Damparis in Franche-Comté.
 In April 1934, workers noticed the presence of large fossil bones in the southeastern face of the quarry.
 A scapula was shown to foreman Koehret who notified the company engineers Verhas and Chardin.
 They advised director Étienne Haerens to immediately excavate the marl lens containing the remains.
 Paleontologists Jean Piveteau and Raymond Ciry were asked to supervise this effort.
 The excavation started in May and was finished on 22 June 1934.
 The same year, baron Jean de Dorlodot published an article about the excavation process, considering most bones part of a single sauropod skeleton, washed into the sea by river flooding.

 The company donated the bones to the Muséum national d'histoire naturelle at Paris where preparator Pansard partly freed them from the rock matrix.
 In 1939, Albert-Félix de Lapparent began to study them in detail, benefiting from further preparation by Pansard.
 In 1943, de Lapparent published a description referring the sauropod bones to Bothriospondylus madagascariensis, a species based on fragmentary remains from Madagascar.
 Seven theropod teeth found among the bones he referred to Megalosaurus insignis.

 By the 1980s, a consensus had developed that the skeleton had little to do with Bothriospondylus madagascariensis.
 It was referred to as the "French Bothriospondylus" or the "Damparis sauropod".
 As it was one of the most complete sauropod finds in France and of a considerable age, it was deemed important enough to be named as a separate taxon.
 In 2017, Philip D. Mannion, Ronan Allain and Olivier Moine named and described the type species Vouivria damparisensis.
 The generic name is a latinisation of French la vouivre — itself derived from Latin vipera, "adder" — a winged dragon or wyvern from local legend.
 French writer Marcel Aymé in 1941 dedicated a famous novel to this theme, La Vouivre, the creature taking the shape of a beautiful lady adorned with an enormous ruby.
 The specific name refers to the provenance at Damparis.